-In this paper, we propose an identification method that ensures the asymptotic stability of the system and reflects prior knowledge simultaneously from noisy observations.
-We handle the stability of the system by a Riemannian approach as in \cite{Sato19RiemModelReductofStabLinSys} and incorporate the prior knowledge into the identification as nonlinear constraints.
-With the discretization of the system \cref{eq:conttimesys}, we identify the system based on the prediction error method.
-In a nutshell, we formulate the identification as a nonlinear optimization problem on a Riemannian manifold, which we abbreviate as \RNLO{} throughout this paper. \RNLO{} is one of the general optimization classes proposed in \cite{Yangetal14OptCond} and researches for algorithms to solve \RNLO{} are in progress, for example, \cite{LiuBoumal19Simple,Obaraetal20RiemSQO}.
+\RNLO{} is one of the general optimization classes proposed in \cite{Yangetal14OptCond} and researches for algorithms to solve \RNLO{} are in progress, for example, \cite{LiuBoumal19Simple,Obaraetal20RiemSQO}.
 Remarkably, the modeling enables us to identify a stable $A$ even when we use noisy observations, which usually spoil the stability in system identification.
 The modeling also allows us to take various prior knowledge into account by virtue of the generality of \RNLO{}.

-Moreover, we develop an algorithm to solve \RNLO{} since optimization algorithms in the literature, such as the Gauss-Newton method for the prediction error method, is not able to handle \RNLO{} directly because of the Riemannian setting and multiple constraints.
-In this research, we propose an elastic Riemannian sequential quadratic optimization (\eRSQO) by evolving a Riemannian sequential quadratic optimization (\RSQO{})~\cite{Obaraetal20RiemSQO}. \eRSQO{} overcomes the serious drawback of the {\RSQO} that a subproblem solved at every iteration can be infeasible.
-We prove the global convergence of {\eRSQO} to Karush-Kuhn-Tucker (KKT) points under weaker assumptions than {\RSQO}.
+To solve \RNLO{}, we propose to apply the Riemannian sequential quadratic optimization method (\RSQO{}) that was presented recently in \cite{Obaraetal20RiemSQO}.
+Strength of \RSQO{} is the global convergence property to Karush-Kuhn-Tucker (KKT) points of \RNLO{} and locally fast convergence speed.

-Now, our contributions are summarized as follows: \begin{enumerate} \item We propose a prediction error method to identify a linear system satisfying the asymptotic stability with prior knowledge from noisy state observations.
+Our contributions are summarized as follows: \begin{enumerate} \item We propose a prediction error method to identify a linear system satisfying the asymptotic stability with prior knowledge from noisy state observations.